Berkshire Symphony

 Students compete in the Berkshire Symphony Soloist Competition for a chance to perform a solo in the Berkshire Symphony’s final concert of the season.
 This final concert also features new compositions by student composers.

-The Berkshire Symphony was founded in 1946 and is directed by Ronald Feldman.
+The Berkshire Symphony was founded in 1946.

 Membership in the Berkshire Symphony is by audition only.